 Below is some lovely examples we have previously sold via our website and if you are looking for any similar to the examples below and we do not have any available please email us to join our wanted list, we can then locate some for you with no obligation to buy.

-Dating from around 1900 in the Edwardian period this nest of antique satinwood tables have been beautifully decorated.
-They still retain the furnishers label of “Allen & Appleyard” from Liverpool.
+Nest of Three Painted Antique Satinwood Tables dating from around 1900 in the Edwardian period tand still retain the furnishers label of “Allen & Appleyard” from Liverpool.
 All the tables have shaped moulded tops with decorative painted floral designs and stand on turned tapered supports.
 They rest on splayed legs which also display a delicately painted floral design.